Sea of Galilee

-- Look Back: Review what has happened since the last meeting.
+- Look Back: You'll review what has happened since the last meeting.
 Care for one another.
 Check on last meeting’s commitments.
 Refresh the vision to multiply.

-- Look Up: Hear from the Lord from his scriptures, using simple questions to facilitate a participative discussion that remains focused on discovering what's in the passage.
+- Look Up: You'll hear from the Lord from his scriptures, using simple questions to facilitate a participative discussion that remains focused on discovering what's in the passage.

-- Look Ahead: Make practical plans to do what you’ve learned and tell others.
+- Look Ahead: You'll make practical plans to do what you’ve learned and tell others.

-Follow the 3/3 meeting format in every meeting, dividing the time about equally among each third.
-Try to finish within an hour.
+You'll follow the 3/3 format in every meeting, dividing the time about equally among each third.
+Try to finish within an hour, preferably less.

 Look back: